JonathanFry3/KSolve/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-# ran
-*ran* is a program for generating statistical data about any number of random deals.